 To be eligible for the County Easement Purchase program, the land must be in an Agricultural Development Area and be eligible for farmland assessment.
 A landowner must complete an application, which is reviewed by the CADB and then approved applications are forwarded to the SADC.
 In the past, these applications were distributed once a year.
-With the new County Planning Incentive Grant program there will no longer be an annual application date for the County Easement Purchase program.
+With the new County Planning Incentive Grant program there will no longer be an annual application date for the County Easement Purchase program as the program is no longer in use.